 IN 1891, what is known as Yewaland in Ogun State today cut across every section where Yewa river starts, into the lagoon: that is, from Imeko District down to Idogo in Ilaro area, and from Idogo to Ado, to Badagry, into the lagoon.
 From Badagry down to Imeko and up to Oke Ile, Ijio, Oyo State was called the Western District of Lagos Colony or Meko District: that is the macro Meko District, with Meko as the administrative headquarters, between 1891 and 1905.

 In 1906, the first amalgamation of the Southern part of Nigeria came up: the colony of Lagos; the Western District of Lagos Colony; the Western Protectorate (that’s the remaining part of the Yorubaland); the Niger Delta Protectorate and the Eastern Protectorate were merged together to form the Southern Colony of Nigeria, which later became the Southern Protectorate of Nigeria.
 This was divided into three provinces: Western, Central and Eastern respectively.
 The Western Province which was the whole Yorubaland was divided into 11 and a half: Lagos, Epe, Ikorodu, Badagry, Ijebu Ode, Meko, Egba, Ilesa, Ondo, Oyo, Ibadan and Osogbo Sub-District.
-This is the medium Meko District as described in the Executive Council Orders numbers 27 of 1908 and 2 of 1909, Colony of Southern Nigeria Order in Council, made under The Supreme Court Orsinance (Statute Laws Revision Ordinance, 1908, Schedule 1, Chapter III (3):
+This is the medium Meko District as described in the Executive Council Orders numbers 27 of 1908 and 2 of 1909, Colony of Southern Nigeria Order in Council, made under The Supreme Court Ordinance (Statute Laws Revision Ordinance, 1908, Schedule 1, Chapter III (3):

 “The following lines and natural features constitute the boundaries taken in their respective order, commencing at the junction of the ‘Oke-Ile’-Wasimi Road with the River Okpara.
 The said road as far as its intersection with the Oyan River.
 The Oyan River to its junction with the Egba boundary.
-The Egba boundary westerly to an iron Pin on Aro-Meko Road on the vicinity of Ewon (Idi-Emi), today known as Ago-Owo quarter in Ayetoro, bearing 248ⁿ 30′ and distant 12.7 links from a tree marked M.A.
+The Egba boundary westerly to an iron Pin on Aro-Meko Road on the vicinity of Ewon (Idi-Emi), today is known as Ago-Owo quarter in Ayetoro, bearing 248ⁿ 30′ and distant 12.7 links from a tree marked M.A.
 The Egba boundary southerly to its junction with the boundary of the Badagry District.
 The Badagry district’s boundary to its intersection with the boundary of the French Colony of Dahomey.”

-There was another restructuting in 1914: the amalgamation that formed Nigeria, thereby having Southern and Northern Protectorates merged.
-The new restructuring came with the issue of division, and the early provinces were re-divided, thereby having the Western Province which was earlier divided into 11 and a half Districts as: Abeokuta, Ijebu Ode, Ondo, Oyo and Ibadan provinces with Lagos as the capital of the just created Nigerian territory.
+There was another restructuring in 1914: the amalgamation that formed Nigeria, thereby having Southern and Northern Protectorates merged.
+The new restructuring came with the issue of division, and the early provinces were re-divided, thereby having the Western Province which was earlier divided into 11 and a half Districts as Abeokuta, Ijebu Ode, Ondo, Oyo and Ibadan provinces with Lagos as the capital of the just created Nigerian territory.

 Divisions were thereby created and placed over Districts while certain district headquarters were elevated to the status of divisional headquarters in cases like Abeokuta, Ijebu-Ode and others, while Meko district was rank-shifted under the newly created Ilaro Division.
 Whereas the then district headquarters of Abeokuta, Ijebu Ode, Ondo, Oyo, Ibadan that ranked with Meko in the old Western Province of the Southern Colony in 1906 became Provincial Headquarters.
 Others like Epe, Ikorodu, Ilesha and Badagry became divisional headquarters.
 Oshogbo that was a sub-district headquarters became provincial headquarters and today Oshogbo is a state capital in the modern day Nigeria alongside Abeokuta, Ibadan, Lagos, Ondo.
-Even, Ekiti that was not on the list as one of the early districts’ headquarters of the Western Province of the Colony of the Southern Nigeria is today a state capital.
+Even, Ekiti that was not on the list as one of the early districts’ headquarters of the Western Province of the Colony of Southern Nigeria is today a state capital.

 Others mentioned above are today cities of great importance in the South Western part of Nigeria.
 They are paramount seats with substantial landmark educational institutions.